 Section 35.03 - Vesting: Existing development or an approved development order or development agreement or site plan application deemed complete pursuant to the Nassau County Ordinance 97-19, as amended, (Development Review Regulations Ordinance 99-18, as amended), as of the date of the adoption of this Ordinance by the Board of County Commissioners is exempt from these regulations.
 Said site plan must be approved by the appropriate entity within one (1) year of submittal.
-Legally established lots of two and one-half (2-1/2) acres or less in size, existing prior to the adoption of these regulations are vested and exempt from the provisions of this Ordinance, but are not exempt from the setback provisions of the County's approved Comprehensive Plan and Access Management Standards.
+Legally established lots of two and one-half (2-1/2) acres or less in size, existing prior to the adoption of these regulations are vested and exempt from the provisions of the County's approved Comprehensive Plan and Access Management Standards.